Business class: Australia and New Zealand

 Both Qantas and Virgin Australia offer business class on their domestic networks as well as on trans-Tasman flights to New Zealand.
 Flights between Perth and Sydney typically feature lie-flat seats, with deep recline cradle seats on other routes.

 On the other hand, Air New Zealand does not offer business class on its domestic network.
 Business Class is available on flights between New Zealand, Australia and the Pacific Islands when operated by Boeing 777 and Boeing 787 family aircraft, both of which have lie-flat seats.

 North America

 Canada

 On short-haul flights Air Canada offers recliner seats, which are similar to what is offered on regional business class in the United States.
-However, on some high-capacity routes, such as Vancouver–Toronto, Air Canada utilizes its long-haul fleet, such as the Boeing 777, Boeing 787, Boeing 767, and the Airbus A330.
+However, on some high-capacity routes, such as Vancouver–Toronto, Air Canada utilizes its long-haul fleet, such as the Boeing 777, Boeing 787, and the Airbus A330.
 On flights using internationally configured aircraft such as these, the business-class product is a lie-flat product.
 However, on discount carriers, such as Air Transat, business class is "euro-style", an economy-class seat with a blocked middle seat for added comfort.

 With the introduction of their Boeing 787’s on select domestic and international routes, WestJet Airlines offers 16 lay-flat business seats on each of their 787-9’s.